About guardianship

 A guardian may be needed when:

-Decision-making ability or capacity is the ability to make decisions for yourself.
+Decision-making ability is the ability to make decisions for yourself.
 We are all assumed by law to have the ability to make our own decisions as this is a human right.

 A person's decision-making ability may be impaired if they are unable to: